Judge Prince Scholarship

 - The Judge Robert S. Prince Scholarship will be awarded to an undergraduate Junior or Senior in college OR a graduate school student or applicant who has been accepted for admission to graduate school.

 - Applicants must be a United States citizen or documented legal resident, and a resident of Brockton or one of the surrounding communities of Easton, Stoughton, Bridgewater, East Bridgewater, or West Bridgewater.

 - The selected student will be one who has shown exemplary commitment to community service on a local, regional, national, or international level, and who has exhibited dedication to a career path which is service-based.

 - United States citizen or documented legal resident

-Judge Robert S. Prince Scholarship Application completed, dated and signed
+- Completed Judge Robert S. Prince Scholarship Application

 - Most recent Official Academic Transcript